the-other-mariana/the-other-mariana/README.md

 - RESTful APIs
 - Sensors, motors & Microcontroller Boards

-In a nutshell, what motivates my coding is: <br />
+My motivation is basically: <br />

 > Code something that makes you proud.

-In my spare time I am a passionate fan of football :soccer:<br />
+In my spare time I am a passionate fan of football :soccer: and Croatian language. <br />

 ### Follow Me